-The opportunity to be involved in activities, particularly rehabilitation practices (such as plant propagation, planting, and maintenance) and environmental monitoring is often appreciated and can result in innovative approaches to rehabilitation that would otherwise be missed (case study 10).
+The opportunity to be involved in activities, particularly rehabilitation practices (such as plant propagation, planting, and maintenance) and environmental monitoring is often appreciated and can result in innovative approaches to rehabilitation that would otherwise be missed (see Case Study 11).
 Long-term maintenance, particularly pest plant and animal control, can support practical ongoing kaitiakitanga (stewardship) by tangata whenua, but may require training and long-term contracts.
 Notwithstanding potential restrictions on involvement due to safety considerations on operational mine sites, these opportunities can meet operational needs and may provide Māori with additional skill sets that can be used elsewhere.

-Transparency around planned activities, and uncertainty associated with fluctuating commodity prices and/or resource identification influencing those activities, will be a valuable contribution to developing a value-based relationship between iwi and the mining company.
-A challenging aspect of the ongoing relationship may be identification or agreement of when the mine will move into closure, particularly in locations where this is of greatest interest to iwi, but where there is also potential for ongoing mining as further resource extraction opportunities are identified.
+Transparency around planned activities, fluctuating commodity prices and/or resource identification influencing those activities, will be a valuable contribution to developing a value-based relationship between iwi and the mining company.
+A challenging aspect of the ongoing relationship may be identifying or agreeing when the mine will move into closure, particularly in locations where this is of greatest interest to iwi, but also where there is potential for ongoing mining as further resource extraction opportunities are identified.